Article updated on 1 December 2020

 Image Credit: Masha Basova/Shutterstock.com

-Work is set to start on a new project this year that will see the construction of what will be the world's largest offshore wind farm.
-Soon, Britain's homes will be powered by 853 ft-tall turbines, making them the largest offshore wind farm turbines in the world.
+The construction of what will be the world's largest offshore wind farm began in November 2020.
+Britain's homes will be powered by 853 ft-tall turbines, making them the largest offshore wind farm turbines in the world.
 They will generate clean energy as the powerful offshore winds turn their 351 ft blades.

 The project that is being developed by SSE and Norway's Equinor will see a fleet of futuristic wind turbines built over three years on an artificial island in the North Sea, known as Dogger Bank, just 130 km from Yorkshire, off the UK's east coast.